surajshetty3416/otto/otto/lib/docs/model.md

 ### `get_model`

-Returns the first available model matching the given criteria. `preference` can be used to specify a model name that is preferred - if available this will be returned, otherwise a model matching the rest of the criteria will be returned.
+Returns the first available model matching the given criteria. `preference` can be used to specify a model name that is preferred.
+If preferred model is available this will be returned, otherwise a model matching the rest of the criteria will be returned.

+Check [is_model_available](#is_model_available) for more details on model availablity.

 ```python
 def get_model(